 Legal Considerations and Comparative Negligence

 South Carolina’s comparative negligence law allows you to seek pain and suffering damages even if you’re partially at fault, as long as your fault is 50% or less.
 For example, if you’re 40% at fault and your total damages are $100,000, you could receive $60,000.
-This rule underscores the importance of legal representation to minimize your assigned fault.
+This rule underscores the importance of legal representation to minimize your assigned fault and to help you seek maximum compensation.

 Unlike some states, South Carolina generally imposes no caps on pain and suffering damages, except in specific cases, such as medical malpractice or lawsuits against government entities.
 This flexibility can lead to significant compensation for severe cases, but it also means insurance companies may push back harder to reduce payouts.